 The Mighty claims to be the most popular disabilities-themed website on the internet.
 Whether or not that’s true, this immensely valuable resource includes a a large autism community and information from autistic people, parents, and pros.

 Special Needs Homeschooling is a website specifically aimed at helping homeschooling families of special needs students excel.
-The site includes various resources about autism and learning, an online store, reviews of different products, and a discussion forum.
+The site includes various resources about:

 Super Teacher Worksheets offers parents and educators thousands of free or inexpensive worksheets to supplement lessons or units.
 The site is especially helpful thanks to its easy-to-navigate menu of topics and subtopics.